wizardsoftheweb/zero-trust-secrets-poc/docs/poc/08-helm.md

 ## Improvements

+### DockerHub Images

+Both containers are in DockerHub now so you can play with them.
+They're not connected to a pipeline; I was just building and pushing locally.

 ### `initContainers`

 I noticed that, when the chart was first applied, things would go crazy for a bit.
 Since I slapped the server and client together really fast, they don't do any recovery and just die when they encounter a problem.
 I prolonged that inevitable refactor by building two `initContainers`.